Resident Grant Proposal Submission Information

 All degree seeking residents MUST submit a proposal to the Research and Graduate Studies committee for review, even if funding is not required.
 Any non-degree seeking resident that requires DCS funding for research must submit a proposal to the Research and Graduate Studies committee.
 The purpose of this requirement is to provide experience in grant writing for all residents in combined residency/graduate programs, to provide feedback prior to an extramural submission, and to provide approval if funding from DCS is required.
 The proposal must be approved before work begins.

-B. Matching funds are needed if the extramural source is not sufficient.
-The use of matching funds from DCS must be justified in the budget and all budgets that are submitted for extramural funding (including matching funds) must be approved by the Office of Research and Graduate Studies (Teresa Logiotatos) PRIOR to submission to the extramural funding source.
+- Matching funds are needed if the extramural source is not sufficient.
+The use of matching funds from DCS must be justified in the budget and all budgets that are submitted for extramural funding (including matching funds) must be approved by the Office of Research and Graduate Studies PRIOR to submission to the extramural funding source.

-A. Proposal format: You may use the format that you used for your extramural agency.
+- Proposal format: You may use the format that you used for your extramural agency.
 We ask that you submit the instructions or a link to the instructions for the granting agency that you used so that the committee can see what was requested.
-If your mentor already has funding and you are submitting the grant as a requirement, a proposal format is provided: Click Here to download proposal format.
+If your mentor already has funding and you are submitting the grant as a requirement, a proposal format is provided: Download proposal format (DOCX).

 The proposal can be uploaded as one PDF document or one Microsoft word document.
 Please combine all relevant files into one document.
 You do not have to submit the IACUC proposal, but please indicate the status of approval in your proposal.
 If a client consent form is part of the proposal, please submit the final or draft client consent form with your proposal.

-A. Timeline for review: The committee meets the 1st Wednesday of the month if there are proposals to review.
+- Timeline for review: The committee meets the first Wednesday of the month if there are proposals to review.
 Proposals must be submitted at least 7 days prior to the meeting in order to be reviewed on that cycle.
 The first Wednesday of the month review cycle is occasionally adjusted to accommodate holidays or other events.

-B. After the review process.
-A written summary of the committee’s assessment will be provided to each resident and the chair of their committee.
+- After the review process: A written summary of the committee’s assessment will be provided to each resident and the chair of their committee.
 If the proposal is not approved, the resident must resubmit the revised proposal with changes highlighted, and it must be accompanied by a written justification responding to all criticisms (noting how the requested changes were made or explaining why they were not).